Bo Le: Huainanzi

 The (c.
 139 BCE) eclectic compilation Huainanzi refers to Bole in four contexts, three of which are similar to the Lüshi Chunqiu.
-The first one (2, tr.
-Major et al. 2010:94) mentions him with the charioteer Zaofu: "Zaofu could not be Bo Le.
+The first one mentions him with the charioteer Zaofu: "Zaofu could not be Bo Le.
 Each had articulated a single corner but did not comprehend the full domain of the myriad techniques."
-The second (9, tr.
-Major et al. 2010:324) mentions another famous charioteer, Wang Liang 王良: "Thus is Bo Le selects the steeds and Wang Liang drives them, and enlightened ruler can ride without the trouble of selecting horses or driving and can undertake a journey of a thousand li.
+The second mentions another famous charioteer, Wang Liang 王良: "Thus is Bo Le selects the steeds and Wang Liang drives them, and enlightened ruler can ride without the trouble of selecting horses or driving and can undertake a journey of a thousand li.
 He is carried by the capabilities of others as if they were his feathers and wings."
-The third context (11, tr.
-Major et al. 2010:414, 416) lists the swordsmith Ouye with three above horse physiognomers: "Thus it is said, 'Obtaining ten sharp swords is not as good as attaining the skill of Ou Ye; obtaining one hundred fleet horses is not as good as attaining the arts of Bo Le' … The assessment methods of Bo Le, Han Feng, Qin Ya, and Guan Qing were all different, but their understanding of horses was as one."
+The third context lists the swordsmith Ouye with three above horse physiognomers: "Thus it is said, 'Obtaining ten sharp swords is not as good as attaining the skill of Ou Ye; obtaining one hundred fleet horses is not as good as attaining the arts of Bo Le' … The assessment methods of Bo Le, Han Feng, Qin Ya, and Guan Qing were all different, but their understanding of horses was as one."

 The final Huainanzi context is a well-known story about Duke Mu of Qin, Bole, Bole's sons, and Jiufang Gao 九方皋.